AhmedOuaddi08/Cross-Lingual-Sentiment-Analysis-/README.md

-Here is the `README.md` file content you can save directly:

-markdown
 # Multilingual Amazon Reviews Sentiment Classification

 This project fine-tunes an XLM-RoBERTa model on the Multilingual Amazon Reviews (English, French, Spanish) dataset to perform 5-class sentiment classification (1–5 stars).
 It includes monolingual training on English reviews and zero-shot evaluation on French and Spanish, along with basic error analysis and comparison tables.